jpburbank/anagram_realtor/README.md

 ## Complexity
 I used this type of solution for the first attempt as the instructions say to do a "quick and dirty" approach first.
 Consequently the time complexity for finding anagrams in this solution is O(N*M).
 Where N is the amount of words in the dictionary and M is the maximum character length a word in the dictionary or the user provided word.

+## Source control
+This assignment can be found as a public repo on Github, with the URL https://github.com/jpburbank/anagram_realtor.
+This version is the branch first_version.
+The .git files have been removed from the tarred submission.